 If we have sufficient evidence to prove that an offence has been committed, we may consider enforcement action to rectify the concerns.
 You will be told about the outcome of the investigation and the investigating officer will explain to you the reasons behind the final decision in your case.

-Please be aware that officers of the Council will not pursue any form of compensation on your behalf.
+Please be aware that our officers will not pursue any form of compensation on your behalf.

-Any complaint received by the Council will be dealt with sensitively and we will keep your identity confidential.
+Any complaint received by us will be dealt with sensitively and we will keep your identity confidential.
 Sometimes a business may want to apologise to you, in these cases we will only reveal your identity if you give your consent.